gabriellearruda/storytelling-with-data/README.md

 This is a repository of personal studies on "storytelling with data", the main source is [Cole Nussbaumer Knaflic's book](http://www.storytellingwithdata.com/book/downloads) with the same name, others repositories are the [Dartmouth course](https://github.com/ContextLab/storytelling-with-data) and [@empathy87's](https://github.com/empathy87/storytelling-with-data) personal learning.
 <br><br>

-1. First Step - Context
+1. FIRST STEP - CONTEXT
     <details>
       <summary>Read</summary>
     <b>The first step is to understand some things about the process you are working on.
 You can group this information into a doc to guide you through this process.</b><br><br>